You must obtain a permit to burn green waste on your property.

 You must comply with any conditions on your permit permit.

-A common one is notifying Fire Permits Victoria with details of your burn online or by phoning 1800 668 511.
+A common one is notifying Fire Permits Victoria with details of your burn online or by calling 1800 668 511.

 You are free to burn on your nominated date.

-If the weather conditions are too wet, you can call our Local Laws team on 9490 4222 to arrange for an alternative burn date.
+If the weather conditions are too wet, contact our Local Laws team on 9490 4222 to arrange for an alternative burn date.

 If you use a fire pit, chiminea or wood heater on your property, it is important to understand our expectations for community and environmental safety.
 We have strict Local Law requirements in relation to their use.